 3. Panasonic LUMIX DMC-GH4K

 This is a full body best mirrorless camera, which means that the size of this camera is almost equivalent of a DSLR, despite the fact that there’s no optical viewfinder involved.
 However, Panasonic has done a good job making sure that none of the space goes wasted and cleverly placed everything on the right spot.

 The camera features some of the best specifications like 16.05MP APS-C X-Trans CMOS Sensor, and while we understand that the sensor is relatively small, do bear in mind that this is one of the few best mirrorless cameras that support 4K video recording without a hitch.

 With that said, you also get some other nice features such as weather sealed body, making sure that the camera is waterproof, and that’s not all, the actual construction of the body is as impressive as things get.

-Last but not least, we would like to thank Panasonic for creating one of the best, most impressive autofocus feature in a best mirrorless camera; it’s fast, accurate, and downright brilliant.
+Last but not least, we would like to thank Panasonic for creating one of the best, most impressive autofocus feature in the best mirrorless camera; it’s fast, accurate, and downright brilliant.

 Though much like some other cameras, there are some things holding this camera back, the control layout can be a bit too complicated for some newcomers, and in addition to that, the tracking autofocus feature isn’t as good as the autofocus itself.

 4. Sony A7S II

 Now the sensor has gone down from the 42.4—megapixel to a 12.2-megapixel, however, that hasn’t stopped this camera from giving the best possible performance it could give.
 The pictures and videos come out great, the autofocus works superbly even in low light, and the 4K recording is definitely a good thing to have.